zhiam/browser-ios/brave/USER-DEPLOYING.md

-# tl;dr: How to deploy the Brave iOS Browser on your own device
+# How to deploy the Brave iOS Browser on your own device

 You will need: